-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Wonitoring Cost and Source of Funds containers, spoils, oils, lubricants, and other similar items.
-The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
-All vehicles delivering fine materials to the site and carrying waste debris for disposal shall be covered to avoid spillage of materials.
-All existing roads used by vehicles of the contractor, shall be kept clear of all dust/mud or other extraneous materials dropped by such vehicles.
-Lighting on construction sites shall be pointed downwards and away from oncoming traffic and nearby houses.
-In areas where the visual environment is particularly important or privacy concerns for surrounding buildings exist, the site may require screening.
-This could be in the form of shade cloth, temporary walls, or other suitable materials prior to the beginning of construction.
-The site must be kept clean to minimize the visual impact of the site.
-Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to designated areas; Transport route and worksite cleared of any dust/mud stage and final location of) Sub-project components B. Biological Ch ., ···• ·ŗ Biodiversity Activities being located in the built-up area of Burhanuddin.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds B. Biological Ch lubricants, and other similar items.
+The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures. site and carrying waste debris for disposal shall be covered to avoid spillage of materials.
+All existing roads used by vehicles of the contractor, shall be kept clear of all dust/mud or other extraneous materials dropped by such vehicles. • Lighting on construction sites shall be pointed downwards and away from oncoming traffic and nearby houses. • In areas where the visual environment is particularly important or privacy concerns for surrounding buildings exist, the site may require screening.
+This could be in the form of shade cloth, temporary walls, or other suitable materials prior to the beginning of construction. • The site must be kept clean to minimize the visual impact of the site.
+Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to designated areas; project components Biodiversity Activities being located in the built-up area of Munshiganj.
 There are no protected areas in or around Subproject sites, and no known areas of ecological interest.
 There are no trees at the site that need to be removed.
 Check if tree-cutting will be required during detailed design stage.
 No trees, shrubs, or groundcover may be removed or vegetation stripped without the prior permission of the environment management specialist.
 If during detailed design cutting of trees will be required, compensatory plantation for trees lost at a rate of 2 trees for every tree cut, in addition to tree plantation as specified in the design, will be implemented by the contractor, who will also maintain the saplings for the duration of his contract.
 All efforts shall be made to preserve trees by evaluation of minor design adjustments/alternatives (as applicable) to save trees.
-Special attention shall be given for Construction Contractor PMU and PIU to report in writing the number of trees cut and planted if tree-cutting will be required (to be determined during detailed design stage) Number of complaints from sensitive receptors on disturbance of vegetation, poaching, fishing, etc. and sampling sites to be Cost for implementation of mitigation measures responsibility of contractor.
+Special attention shall be given for protecting giant trees and locally-important Construction Contractor report in writing the number of trees cut and planted if tree-cutting will be required (to be determined during detailed design stage) Number of complaints from sensitive receptors on disturbance of vegetation, poaching, fishing, etc. sites to be finalized during Cost for implementation of mitigation measures responsibility of contractor.